wasmCloud/project-templates/actor/echo/README.md

 string containing fields from the request.

 ### Using the included Github Actions
 If you store your source code on Github, we've gone ahead and included two actions: `build.yml` and `release.yml` under `.github/workflows`.
 The build action will automatically build, lint, and check formatting for your actor.
-The release action will automatically release a new version of your actor whenever code is pushed to `main`, or when you push a tag with the form `hello-vX.Y.Z`.
+The release action will automatically release a new version of your actor whenever code is pushed to `main`, or when you push a tag with the form `vX.Y.Z`.

 These actions require 3 secrets
 1. `WASH_ISSUER_KEY`, which can be generated with `wash keys gen issuer`, then look for the 56 character `Seed` value